mcjcloud/Show-And-Sell/README.md

 After completing the requirements, perform the following to install:

 1. Clone the project by either
-  * Downloading the project zipped, and unpackaging it into the desired directory...
+  * Downloading the project zipped, and unpackaging it into the desired directory
   OR
   * If you have [git] (https://git-scm.com) installed, navigating to the desired directory in Terminal and executing the following command: `$ git clone https://github.com/mcjcloud/Show-And-Sell.git`
 2. Navigate to the project directory (which includes a file named "Podfile") and execute the following command: `$ pod install`